cnumr/EcoIndex/content/en/eco-design/good-practices-tips.md

 +++
+title = "Quelques bonnes pratiques" date = 2020-12-03T12:22:02+01:00
+draft = false
-title= "Quelques bonnes pratiques" date= 2020-12-03T12:22:02+01:00 draft= false widget= "text" # We may change this widget to a new one (tips) in the future headless= true  # This file represents a page section. active= true weight= 40
+widget = "text" # We may change this widget to a new one (tips) in the future headless = true  # This file represents a page section. active = true weight = 40
 +++

 [**WARNING !!!
 A passer en anglais**] Voici, pour commencer, quelques bonnes pratiques à mettre en application !